JesusValeraDev/JesusValeraDev.github.io/content/2020-06-11-testing-with-test-doubles.md

 }
 ```

-To test this service we can create a stub of the user and check if the response is what we were expecting.
+To test this service, we can create a stub of the user and check if the response is what we were expecting.

 ```java
 final class ServiceTest extends TestCase